What is a payment deferral?

 How to defer a payment

-Medina said it might be best to call your financial institution to see what options it has to help you.
-"A financial institution might be willing to defer a payment if it seems like a short-term need versus not being able to make any payments going forward,” he said.
+Deferred payment options may not be clearly listed on your financial institution’s website, so it’s sometimes best to call and see what options it has to help you.
+“A financial institution might be willing to defer a payment if it seems like a short-term need versus not being able to make any payments going forward,” Medina said.

 Mortgage payments